eromatiya/A-Personal-Arch-Installation-Guide/README.md

 # lsblk
 ```

+## IMPORTANT: MAKE SURE TO CHOOSE THE CORRECT DRIVE TO FORMAT!!!

 Results ending in `rom`, `loop` or `airoot` may be ignored.

 In this guide, I'll create a two different ways to partition a drive.
 One for a normal installation, the other one is setting up with an encryption(LUKS/LVM).
 Let's start with the unecrypted one: